Budapestby VisitCity Guides

 • Lunch: "Napi Menü" at an Étkezde (€5-8)

-• Afternoon: Explore Great Market Hall, stroll Váci Street, relax in Elizabeth Park
+• Afternoon: Explore Great Market Hall, walk Váci Street, relax in Elizabeth Park

 • Evening: Visit a ruin bar in the Jewish Quarter (drinks €1-5)